sal55/langs/Compilertest1.md

 DMC | C | Fail | 0.0 | 0 |  Crash on 20K, timed out on 100K
 Pico-C | C | Fail | 0.0 | 0 |  Reported OOM at 20K
 FPC | Pascal | Fail | 0.0 | 0 |  (Proc too complex)

+### Lines per Second

+The code in this benchmark probably represents a higher code density than is typical.
+So true lines/second figures are likely to be higher.

+But it is anyway just to give an idea of how an implementation copes.

+### Test Machine

+All run on a 2010 Windows PC with an AMD processor and spinning hard drive.
+Not high end, but all were tested on the same hardware.
+Tests are repeated to benefit from file caching.

+### Assemblers

+These haven't been included.
+It is assumed that 'a=b+c\*d' can be written on one line with all these HLLs, but in an assembler can take multiple lines, depending on how well a HLL compiler can generate code.
+Assemblers need their own benchmarks.

+### Optimised Compilers

+Some get much better results when optimised, but probably there are discarding a lot of the code so get an unfair advantage.
+Real code is not redundant like this is.